godotengine/godot-docs/tutorials/misc/gles2_gles3_differences.rst

 Glow
 ----

-Many GLES2 devices only have a maximum of 8 texture units.
-On such devices, only the first 6 levels of glow can be used and level 7 will be ignored.
+Many GLES2 devices only have a maximum of eight texture units.
+On such devices, you can only use the first six levels of glow; the seventh one won't do anything.

 GIProbes
 --------